 District waiting on test results to determine further action

 CHARLTON — Students at one elementary school will continue to work remotely for at least one more day due to a reported in-school transmission of COVID-19.
+If your child has trouble focusing with this online remote classes, learn about adderall alternative at the link.

 Dudley-Charlton Regional School Superintendent Steven Lamarche notified parents on Sunday afternoon that Charlton Elementary School would remain entirely in remote learning for a third consecutive school day.
 As reported last week, physical classrooms were closed and students were moved to the remote learning model after an undisclosed number of adults in the school building had contracted the virus while on school grounds.